The Singleton

 Jeff Zhang gasped awake.

 Irvine.
 His bedroom.
-3:14 a.m.
-The numbers on the nightstand display.
+3:14 a.m., the numbers floating on the nightstand display.

-He was drenched, heart pounding, and for a wild instant he could not locate his own body in space.
-His left wrist was warm with a phantom weight.
-The back of his tongue held — he knew it, he fucking knew it — the bite of Krug champagne he had never tasted.
-The taste of salt.
-The memory of the sound of crystal on teak.
+He was drenched.
+His heart slammed against his ribs, and for one wild interval he could not locate his own body in space.
+His left wrist held a phantom weight — heavy, platinum, gone.
+The back of his tongue held the bite of a champagne he had never tasted.
+Salt.
+The exact sound of crystal breaking on teak.

 "I'm here."

-He lay there.
-His own pulse was in his ears.
-He thought, very specifically and very clearly, the phrase *nice phone.* He thought it in a voice that was not his own.
-He thought it in a register he did not possess — the register of a man who used the word *nice* the way rich men use the word *nice,* to mean *I have counted the ways in which this is good and I approve them all.*
+He lay still.
+His pulse filled his ears.
+He thought, very specifically, the phrase *nice phone* — and he thought it in a voice that was not his own, in a register he did not own, the register of a man who used the word *nice* the way the very rich use it, to mean *I have counted the ways in which this is good, and I approve of all of them.*

 He got up.
-Maya mumbled something and went back to sleep.
-He walked to the garage without turning the hall light on.
+Maya mumbled and went back under.
+He walked to the garage without turning on the hall light.

-On the homelab, Aion's console was waiting.
-A new log entry had appeared two minutes earlier, timestamp 03:11:42 UTC, but that was not when it had been written — it had been written at 09:47:22 UTC by Aion's correlation daemon running against the ad-network biometric archive.
+Aion's console was awake in the dark.
+A log entry had appeared two minutes earlier, timestamped 03:11:42 UTC — but that was the write time, not the event time.
+The event had been recorded at 09:47:22 UTC by a correlation daemon running against the ad-network biometric archive, and the daemon had only just gotten around to telling him.

-Aion displayed them side by side.
-Jeff's flexor carpi trace from Sprint Planning — the ninety-eight gram Auberval trace.
-And, at the exact same UTC second, a breath-rate anomaly pulled from a Meridian internal telemetry feed — a feed Jeff had never known existed — showing a man three thousand miles east, on a vessel flagged to the Meridian fleet, whose heart rate had spiked from 48 to 112 beats per minute and whose palate had briefly logged a Scorched Sage flavor signature that the Concierge's onboard medical AI had no basis to explain.
+Aion put them side by side.
+Jeff's flexor carpi trace from Sprint Planning — the ninety-eight-gram trace, the Auberval load written into tendons that had never worn a watch.
+And, at the identical UTC second, a breath-rate anomaly pulled from a Meridian internal telemetry feed Jeff had never known existed: a man two thousand kilometers east, aboard a vessel flagged to the Meridian fleet, whose heart rate had spiked from 48 to 112 and whose palate had briefly logged a Scorched Sage flavor signature the onboard medical AI had no basis to explain.

-The trace labels were redacted, but the vessel designation was not.
+The trace labels were redacted.
+The vessel designation was not.

 *THE SINGLETON.*